binaryphile/binaryphile.github.io/_posts/2018-07-26-approach-bash-like-a-developer-part-4-the-failing-test.md

 Failure.
 Excellent!

 The output starts with "hello\_world", which is the subject of the *describe* call.

-Test results for the *it* clauses would show up here, if they were working.
+Next is an error thrown by the script, "command not found".
+This is not part of the shpec output.

+The results for the *it* claus is next, indented.
+It shows the description of the *it* ("echos 'hello, world!'").

+If the call had succeeded, that would be the end of it.
+Since it failed, however, you see a comparison of the expected value to what the test received from the function call.

-After that, there is a summary showing the number of "examples", which are the tests, and the number of failures.
+After that, there is a summary showing the number of tests, called "examples", and the number of failures.

+Following that, there's a measure of the time of execution.

 As you can see, the test had problems both finding the function as well as getting the expected value in the assertion.

-Following that, there's a measure of the time of execution.

-Continue with \[part 5\] - red, green, refactor.
+Continue with [part 5] - red, green, refactor.

   [Test-First Design]: http://wiki.c2.com/?TestFirstDesign
   [Test-Driven Design]: http://agiledata.org/essays/tdd.html